 The dynamics of schistosomiasis disease transmission is analysed in this research.
 The model has eight compartments divided into susceptible human, acute infected human, chronic infected human, treatment compartment, miracidia, susceptible snail, infected snail and cercariae populations respectively.
-The stability analysis for the disease-free and endemic equilibria are investigated in terms of basic reproduction number, $R_0$ and the model exhibits a forward bifurcation.
+The stability analysis for the disease-free and endemic equilibria are investigated in terms of basic reproduction number, R_0 and the model exhibits a forward bifurcation.
 The sensitivity analysis for influence of the parameters on schistosomiasis is examined using the PRCC.
-With the result of sensitivity analysis, the optimal control model with public health education, diagnosis and treatment and snail control as controls is developed and analysed.
-Through the numerical simulations, the implementation of public health education, diagnosis and treatment and snail control simultaneously reduce the transmission of the schistosomiasis in the population.
-However due to the toxicity of some snail controls to water bodies, it will be advisable to implement public health education and diagnosis and treatment of the infected humans together.
+With the result of sensitivity analysis, the optimal control model with public health education (u), early diagnosis and treatment (v) and snail control (w) as controls is developed and analysed.
+Through the numerical simulations, the implementation of public health education (u), early diagnosis and treatment(v) and snail control (w) simultaneously reduces the transmission of the schistosomiasis in the population.
+However due to the toxicity of some snail controls to water bodies, it will be advisable to implement public health education (u) and early diagnosis and treatment together.